RoaringBitmap/CRoaring/README.md

 - For testing, in the Standard toolbar, drop the ``Select Startup Item...`` menu and choose one of the tests.
 Run the test by pressing the button to the left of the dropdown.

-We have optimizations specific to AVX2 in the code, and they are turned dynamically based on the detected hardware at runtime.
+We have optimizations specific to AVX2 and AVX-512 in the code, and they are turned dynamically based on the detected hardware at runtime.

 ## Usage (Using `conan`)